alexfornuto/romm-wiki/Troubleshooting.md

 When authentication is enabled, most endpoints will return a `403 Forbidden` response if you're not authenticated, or if your sessions is in a broken state.
 The session key can be reset by [clearing your cookies](https://support.google.com/accounts/answer/32050).

 CSRF protection is also enabled, which helps to mitigates [CSRF attacks](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) (useful if your instance is public).
 If you encounter a `Forbidden (403) CSRF verification failed` error, simply reloading your browser should force it to fetch a fresh CSRF cookie.

+### Error: 400 Bad Request on the Websocket endpoint

+If you're running RomM behind a reverse-proxy (Caddy, NGINX, etc.), ensure that websockets are supported and enabled.
+This may vary depending on the reverse proxy solution being used.
+In the case of Nginx Proxy Manager, enable the "Websockets Support" toggle when editing the proxy host.